 In & Out 1988

-I wasnt sure I liked this film enough to add it to my library, but it certainly has some big laughs (the Kevin Kline/Tom Selleck kiss being probably my favorite laugh) amid the cartoony simplicity however, it feels like the Addams Family Values crew simply cranked out another film when they finished that onetheres Joan Cusack and at least one other AFV bit player onscreen, Paul Rudnicks well-honed lines, Scott Rudin producing, and Marc Shaiman turning in a score thats virtually indistinguishable from AFVs.
+I wasnt sure I liked this film enough to add it to my library, but it certainly has some big laughs (the Kevin Kline/Tom Selleck kiss being probably my favorite laugh, even though its obviously done by straight actors and has no actual spark) amid the cartoony simplicity however, it feels like the Addams Family Values crew simply cranked out another film when they finished that onetheres Joan Cusack and at least one other AFV bit player onscreen, Paul Rudnicks well-honed lines, Scott Rudin producing, and Marc Shaiman turning in a score thats virtually indistinguishable from AFVs.

 This is my Petermy FRIEND Peter!
 He just ran into me at the intersexualhomosectionINTERSECTION!

 At the time Sondheim came out with Into the Woods I wasnt really in the mood for it the costumes were just too sumptuously overdone, Bernadette Peterss hair too huge, the premise of the show good but the conclusions a little too trite, to my eye, but after years of waffling on the matter I decided to bring it into my library anyway for those times when I am in the mood for it; Joanna Gleason is worth the DVDs price throughout, shes just truly superb in it.